octobercms/docs/backend-lists.md

         label: Age
         type: number

+`switch` - displays a on or off state for boolean fields.

+    enabled:
+        label: Enabled
+        type: switch

 `datetime` - displays the column value as a formatted date and time.
 The next example displays dates as **Thu, Dec 25, 1975 2:15 PM**.

     created_at: